Sloofy/After-Hours-Minecraft-Server/server-modslist.md

 * [Villagers-Follow-Emeralds-Fabric](https://modrinth.com/mod/villagers-follow-emeralds-fabric) - Villagers will follow the player while holding emerald items in their hand.
 * [Roundaround's Villager Converting](https://modrinth.com/mod/roundaround-villager-converting) - Villagers always become zombies upon dying.
 * [Lengthy Ladders](https://www.curseforge.com/minecraft/mc-mods/lengthy-ladders) - Allows for ladders to stack on each other forever as long as they touch the ground.
-* [Lapis Reserve](https://www.curseforge.com/minecraft/mc-mods/lapis-reserve) - Lapis left in an enchanting table will be available in all enchanting tables for that player.
 * [Fence Player Upper](https://www.curseforge.com/minecraft/mc-mods/fenceplayerupper) - The ability to jump over fences.
 * [Discerning Furnaces](https://www.curseforge.com/minecraft/mc-mods/discerning-furnace) - Unsmeltable items no longer go into the input slot of a furnace.
 * [Trample Stopper](https://www.curseforge.com/minecraft/mc-mods/trample-stopper-fabric) - Feather falling enchantments no longer trample crops.
 * [Paradox Slabs](https://modrinth.com/mod/paradox-slabs) - Allows only cutting half of a slab, not the full slab block.
 * [Splash Concrete](https://www.curseforge.com/minecraft/mc-mods/splash-concrete) - Concrete can be made by using splash water bottles.
 * [Whose Pet is This?](https://www.curseforge.com/minecraft/mc-mods/whose-pet-is-this) - Figure out who is the owner of the pet you're looking at.
 Most likely Ducksquack's.
-* [The Loved Ones](https://www.curseforge.com/minecraft/mc-mods/the-loved-ones) - It is now impossible to kill your own pets.
 * [Pettable](https://modrinth.com/mod/pettable) - You know it, baby.
 Pet animals with shift right-click.
 (MUST BE INSTALLED ON CLIENT)
 * [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin) - Visualizes hunger and saturation while holding food.
 (Installable clientside)